realXtend/doc/netgames/api_complexity_analysis.rst

 post-invocation assumptions of the API and possibly required sequences of invocation [cmu-api_failures]_.

-TODO: Give a brief overview of API evaluation, API usability evaluation by refer to key articles in api_usability.rst -- position API complexity and OP analysis in that big picture!
-XXX (REWRITE: We do not have external statistics data from hours used for development or reported software failures of games to study.
-Also simplistic measures, suitable for analyzing large bodies of source code, would miss the subtle issues which raise in networked programming on a framework which attempts to hide the intricacies of networking from the application developer.
-It would be interesting to organize an experiment where a number of test teams develop the same networked game on alternative platforms, from the same specifications, and the development time and number of mistakes would be analyzed -- similar to [programmingcomparison]_.
-That is however out of the scope here.)

-In a different approach, a study of 4 alternative implementations, on different frameworks, of the same application uses Object-Points (OP) analysis to quantify the code bases for the comparison [api-complexity-analysis]_.
+More generally, API usability research has recently gotten attention in human centric research.
+Both traditional HCI usability evaluation techniques have been adapted to API evaluation, and also novel approaches specific to API usability research have been put forth [conceptmaps]_.
+Traditional techniques include the think aloud protocol, heuristic evaluation and cognitive walkthoughs [overview]_.
+Metrics in those studies include for example the completion times of predefined tasks.
+Human observation based API evaluation is challenging due to several reasons, compared to usability studies of simpler tasks accomplished with GUIs.
+Developing even a small application takes easily weeks so it is difficult to fit valid tasks in a typical 1-2 hour observation session [conceptmaps]_.

+Novel approaches developed especially for API evaluation and development include peer reviews [apipeerreview]_, walkthroughs and the concept maps method [conceptmaps]_ [overview]_.
+These avoid the problems of traditional HCI methods, notably by involving real world usage of the API over a long period of time.
+They are still considerably laborsome and essentially qualitative analysis.
+We plan to conduct such studies in future work on network game platform development.

+Here, however, we investigate the suitability of quantitative and even automated API complexity measures.
+We base the analysis on existing bodies of source code, which has several advantages: real world data (source codes of existing applications) can be applied, and the analysis can be quick being not very laborsome and giving immediate feedback.
+Longitudinal studies of API development over time can be straightforward to conduct by running the analysis for different versions of the software.
+If fully automated, the analysis can be even run as a part of a continuous integration setup.

+To address the issue of too simplistic software metrics (such as lines of code count), we apply the relatively sophisticated Object-Points (OP) analysis by Sneed.
+It has been proposed for API complexity evaluation in [api-complexity-analysis]_, where four alternative implementations, on different frameworks, are used for a comparative analysis.
 OP has originally been developed for estimating development effort, but there the authors adopt it to calculate the complexity of existing software for complexity comparisons.
-Number of classes, their members and operation calls are counted and assigned adjustment weights in the calculation.
-Intermediate UML models are used as the data source which allows comparing programs in different languages [api-complexity-analysis]_.
-This kind of fine grained OP analysis is applicable for our purposes here.
-It does not capture all the elements of API complexity, but gives useful metrics for comparisons.
-Importantly, as is also noted in the earlier API complexity study, the Sneed measure allows direct tracking from indicator values to program structures [api-complexity-analysis]_.
+Number of classes, their members and the set of operations called are counted and assigned adjustment weights in the calculation.
+A key decision is to apply a surrogate measurement: the APIs are not analyzed directly, but programs developed against them are analyzed.
+The focus is on how a API is used, which is in line with the practice in the aforementioned HCI studies.
+Measuring the complexity, for example the sizes, of the APIs themselves would give misleading results, as a more complete API would appear more complex, even if it provided good concepts so that the task at hand could be in fact accomplished with just a small subset of the full API.
+In OP analysis, intermediate UML models are used as the data source which allows comparing programs in different languages [api-complexity-analysis]_.
+Importantly, the Sneed measure allows direct tracking from indicator values to program structures.
 This is elemental for the purposes of API evaluation and design -- for example if many codebases get a high proportion of their complexity value due to a specific part of the API, it can then be examined qualitatively.

 The game of Pong